What is Root Cause Analysis?

 It is said that by asking "Why?" five times successively, can you delve into a problem deeply enough to understand the ultimate root cause.
 By the time you get to the 4th or 5th why, you will likely be looking squarely at management practices (more than five whys may be required for complex problems).

-Example #1 5-Whys Analysis (That could be improved).
+Example #1: 5-Whys Analysis

 Note: It would be an improvement to state the Problem as: Why do we have difficulty serving lunch?
 The Problem as given already directs focus to one issue only; staffing.
-Fortunately the questions led to a deeper understanding of the underlying issue.
+Fortunately, the questions led to a deeper understanding of the underlying issue.

 A worker is seen to lift a package from floor level.
 Based upon “common knowledge”, many people will look to see if the worker has bent their knees.
 This naturally leads to a discussion of lift training as a countermeasure.
 Current evidence points to lift training being ineffective in preventing low back pain during lifting.